WATCH: Good Samaritan rescues driver from burning car after crash into Florida building

 Travis DuPont, of St. Petersburg, was on his way home from work around 3:30 a.m.
 Sunday when he saw a flash in the sky.
 As he got closer, he realized a driver had crashed into a nearby consignment store.

-“I ran right to the driver’s window, saw this man unconscious.
+“I ran right to the driver’s window and saw this man unconscious.
 I reached in, shook him, started yelling at him,” DuPont told Nexstar’s WFLA.

 The sound got resident Stephanie Turow out of bed.